ABSTRACT

 During the last decade, numbers of clinical trials have investigated health benefits of β-glucans.
 These studies were performed with healthy volunteers, athletes or elderly and, in some cases, assessed immunological effects (see Table 3).
 Notably, β-glucans have also been tested as an oral adjuvant to cancer patients receiving standard of care therapy.
 These latter studies mostly focused on β-glucans’ ability to reduce adverse effects of standard therapies and improve quality of life (see Table 4).

-Table 4.
-Orally administered ß-glucans in cancer patients: health and immune effectsa.
+Orally administered ß-glucans in cancer patients: health and immune effects

 3.1. β-Glucans to improve well-being and immune activity in healthy subjects